 The laptop uses between 50 and 100 W / hour when used, depending on the model.
 An eight-hour laptop computer uses between 150 and 300 kWh and emits between 44 and 88 kg of CO2 per year.
 In standby mode, the power consumption of desktop and laptop drops to about three.

 How many watts does a 17-inch laptop use?

 The 17-inch laptop comes with a 90-watt charging adapter.

 How many watts does the HP laptop use?

 A laptop typically uses 50 watts of electricity, equivalent to 0.05 kWh

 How much power does a laptop use when doing nothing?

-Ans.
-Using a wide range of laptops, we found that the central laptop when connected to a wall uses 25 watts of electricity when consumed and 62 watts when used.
+Using a wide range of laptops, I found that the central laptop when connected to a wall uses 25 watts of electricity when consumed and 62 watts when used.